Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/governance-discovery.md

 Para consultar uma lista de aplicativos não sancionados, você pode [gerar um script de bloco usando as APIs do Cloud App Security](https://us.portal.cloudappsecurity.com/api-docs/#generate-block-script).

 > [!NOTE]
-> Se seu locatário usar Zscaler NSS ou iboss, qualquer aplicativo marcado como não aprovado será bloqueado automaticamente pelo Cloud App Security e as seções a seguir sobre a criação de scripts de bloqueio serão desnecessárias.
-Para obter mais informações, consulte [integrando com Zscaler](zscaler-integration.md) e [integrar Cloud app Security com iboss](iboss-integration.md) , respectivamente.
+> If your tenant uses Zscaler NSS or iboss, any app you mark as unsanctioned is automatically blocked by Cloud App Security, and the following sections regarding creating blocking scripts are unnecessary.
+For more information, see [Integrating with Zscaler](zscaler-integration.md) and [Integrate Cloud App Security with iboss](iboss-integration.md) respectively.

 ## <a name="export-a-block-script-to-govern-discovered-apps"></a>Exporte um script de bloqueio para controlar aplicativos descobertos